 The goal of this program is to help inform Americans about the world around us, especially the broader Middle East by providing a platform for enlightened debate and conversation on international topics.
 We discuss U.S. national security and foreign policy, democracy and human rights movements around the world, as well as arts and cultural topics such as film, music and books.

-The program is produced at WHUT in Washington DC, a PBS station, affiliated with Howard University.
-It's broadcast throughout the DC metropolitan region.
+For two years, the program was produced at WHUT in Washington DC, a PBS station, affiliated with Howard University, and was broadcast throughout the DC metropolitan region.